hitblast/defaults-rs/README.md

 ## Caveats

+Some temporary limitations include:

+- `.plist` files for applications (`Info.plist` specifically) cannot be read by this tool as of now, although this is planned for the next release.

-Since this is a completely open-source attempt to replicate the capabilities of `defaults` (which is a proprietary software), there will be certain limitations:
+And since this is a completely open-source attempt to replicate the capabilities of `defaults` (which is a proprietary software), there will be certain limitations:

 - Domain-reading might result in showing slightly "less" output in very rare cases where parts of the domain is overridden by the system (e.g. `com.apple.Safari`). defaults-rs attempts to read in the `Current User` + `Any Host` space for the maximum achievable domain index.
 This is not a threat to I/O operations so it's not really much of a caveat.